-It is 1920, and in a sleepy Sussex village, an elderly beekeeper (who is definitely not the world’s greatest detective… any more) is trying to arrange a very important picnic for his dear friend Watson.
-The only problem is that a series of pesky mysteries keep getting in the way!
+It is the 1920s, and in a sleepy Sussex village, beekeeper and former world's greatest detective Sherlock Holmes is trying to arrange a pleasant clifftop picnic for his lifelong companion Dr Watson.
+The only problem is that a series of mysteries keep getting in the way!

 You can play the demo in-browser above!